neovim/pynvim/docs/development.rst

 .. _`python-vim bridge`: http://vimdoc.sourceforge.net/htmldoc/if_pyth.html#python-vim

-You can embed Neovim into your python application instead of binding to a running neovim instance:
+You can embed Nvim into your python application instead of binding to a running neovim instance:

 .. code-block:: python